jawee/VsVim-wiki/Supported-Features.md

 - ][
 - ;
 - %
-- *
+- * [0.9.6]
-- #
+- # [0.9.6]

 Implementation Notes

 - Text object selections (aw, (, {,) do not properly handle white space in all cases.
 Additionally they cannot be used as selection operators in Visual Mode.
 This support is planned for 0.9.7.
+- Motions *, #, g* and g# are available as commands prior to 0.9.6 but are just not available as motions